princenyeche/jiraone/docs/apis.rst

    When loading a list of dictionaries, please refer to the second example as shown on the above code.
 The dictionary needs to be assigned to a key (any naming convention will do) to get the value.
 Failure will result in an error.

-.. _dateformat-class:

 .. autoclass:: DateFormat
     :members:

-The :ref:`dateformat-class` class provides the ability to construct datetime string directive which is used in Python's datetime class.
+The ``DateFormat`` class provides the ability to construct datetime string directive which is used in Python's datetime class.

 .. code-block:: python